Unity-Technologies/ml-agents/pettingzoo-unity/README.md

 ```

 ## Notes

-- The wrapper is fully compatible with PettingZoo API interface but works in a little bit
+- The wrapper is compatible with PettingZoo API interface but works in a little bit
   different way under the hood.
 Instead of stepping the environment in every `env.step(action)`,
   our environment will store the action, and will only perform environment stepping when all the
   agents requesting for actions in the current step have been assigned an action.
 This is for